Share your insights

 • Blood tests if an infectious or inflammatory cause is suspected.

-• Ultrasound can be used to visualize peripheral nerve involvement.
+• Ultrasound can be used to visualise peripheral nerve involvement.

 Diagnostic tests